lauvergn/QDUtilLib/README.md

 - Functions to convert numbers (integer, real, complex, Frac, logical) in string: **TO_string** All kinds defined in NumParameters module and logical type are possible For real and comlex convertions, an optional format (Rformat) can be given.
+  It can work with table of dimension 1.
 - Function to read a line from a file define with its unit: **Read_line**
 - Function to check is a string is empty: **string_IS_empty**
 - Examples: